Congratulations on becoming a GO Team Member!

-If you need to withdraw from a team, your funding will be placed in a restricted account (minus the initial deposit and any funds already utilized) and be available for your use on a future trip within the next 12 months.
+If you need to withdraw from a team, your funding will be placed in a restricted account (minus the initial non-refundable deposit and any funds already utilized) and be available for your use on a future trip within the next 12 months.
 If tickets have already been purchased or if funds have already been transferred to our Partner, you may not be able to recover your full support.
 If an airline credit is received because of an unused ticket it should first be applied, if possible, to a GO Team in the next 12 months.
 If this is not possible, you may use this credit for personal use, however, it is imperative that you communicate your change in plans to your entire support team.

 Compassion Christian Church does not sanction fund raisers outside of the general giving to the church.
 However, an individual or team may develop creative ideas to raise the necessary finances for their trip as long as our Christ-like witness to our community is not adversely affected.
 Please reference your GO Team Prep Manual for more information and Guidelines regarding support raising.

 During the preparation process, the answer is simple: procrastination.
 Delay in asking questions, delay in making a decision to go, delay in sending out support letters, delay in beginning daily prayer for the Lord to bless your faithfulness, delay, delay, delay.
 The Enemy is never threatened by someone who will neutralize themselves by putting off important decisions.
 On the field, team members miss out on blessing (or cause other people to miss blessings) by being inflexible or proud.
 You are responsible for positioning yourself to receive the blessings that come from being flexible and humble.